View Details Explore Now →

 What does Clinical Trials E&O insurance cover in the UK?

-It covers financial losses from negligence, errors, or omissions in clinical trials, including legal defense, settlements, and judgements.
+It covers financial Losses from negligence, errors, or omissions in clinical trials, including legal defense, settlements, and judgements.
 It specifically addresses things like mistakes during protocol design, data mismanagement, or incorrect recruitment.

 How are Brexit and MHRA guidelines impacting insurance?

-Brexit has complicated data transfers and collaboration; insurers need to consider this.
+Brexit has complicated data transfers and collaboration; Insurers need to consider this.
 MHRA compliance is key; violations increase liability.
 Policies need to adapt to ensure adequate protection.

 What policy limits are appropriate for 2026?